marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

 ### Implementing the core logic in Python
 - Before diving into the specifics of Nextflow and Snakemake, we'll first implement the core components of our pipeline as Python scripts
 - The division of labor here is the Python scripts will handle all the logic of cleaning the text files, counting the words, making the pairwise comparisons, etc., and the workflow managers will handle executing those scripts on the appropriate inputs
-- Deciding the exact breakdown between the two is a bit of an art and will depend on the flexibility of the pipeline's design, but in general scripts take care of all the actual computations, and the workflow manager is only responsible for running those scripts at the appropriate time
+- Deciding the exact breakdown between the two is a bit of an art and will depend on the flexibility of the pipeline's design, but in general scripts take care of all the actual computations, and the workflow manager is only responsible for running those scripts at the right time
 - Furthermore, we'll generally write our Python scripts agnostic to the genres and titles of the files they're operating on, that is, they largely won't explicitly handle this information and instead only accept input and output file paths
   - We'll instead encode this metadata in the names of the files themselves
   - This will introduce some complications down the line for both Nextflow and Snakemake, but it will also simulate how metadata is handled in practice, especially when working with tools or formats that can't encode it in the file itself